 -Total or partial theft of the rental car

-Although both types of insurance are required by law, Adobe will allow you to wave the Car Protection fees if you are covered for car protection in Costa Rica by your credit card company.
+Adobe will allow you to waive the Car Protection fees if you are covered for car protection in Costa Rica by your credit card company.

 Some rental car companies in Costa Rica bundle these two types of insurance together so you have to pay the car protection even if you are already covered by your credit card.